JonKing93/wildcat/docs/api/python.rst

         ::

             assess(project, ...)
+            assess(..., config)

         Runs an assessment for the indicated project folder.
 If ``project=None``, interprets the current folder as the project folder.
 Assessment settings are determined by keyword inputs, configuration file values, and default wildcat settings.
 Settings are prioritized via the following hierachy:

             Keyword Args > Config File > Defaults

         Essentially, settings are first initialized to the wildcat defaults.
 These settings are then overridden by any settings defined in the configuration file.
 Finally, the settings are overridden by any values provided as keyword arguments.
+By default, searches for a configuration file named ``configuration.py`` at the root of the project.
+Use the ``config`` option to specify a different configuration file path.

     .. dropdown:: IO Folders